tarunnewton/Deep-Scalable-Recommender-Systems-AWS/DSSTNE/DSSTNE_Walkthrough.md

 ![DSSTNE_SSH](03_DSSTNE_SSH.PNG)

-## Running the recommender system
+### Running the recommender system

-Since, the required components are already incorporated into the instnace, we can directly proceed to the implementation of the recommender system.
+Since, the required components are already incorporated into the instance, we can directly proceed to the implementation of the recommender system.
 For this example we will generate movie recommendations based on the [MovieLens](https://grouplens.org/datasets/movielens/) dataset.

   - Download data from the URL